brianglass/anastasis/files/15_september.md

 The Irmos.

-Your Church rejoices over you, O Christ, as she cries, Â‘You are my strength, Lord, my refuge and my foundationÂ’.
+Your Church rejoices over you, O Christ, as she cries, ‘You are my strength, Lord, my refuge and my foundation’.

 ****